 - The insurer’s estimate of the cost to repair the vehicle.

-The policyholder can then do whatever he or she wants with the vehicle.
+You can then do whatever you want with the vehicle.

-Of course the challenge is getting the insurer to agree with the policy holder’s valuation of the vehicle.
+Of course the challenge is getting the insurer to agree with your valuation of the vehicle.

 An experienced California car accident lawyer can often help convince the adjuster the car is worth more or that it should pay for a total loss rather than repairs, or vice versa.

-11. Will my premium go up if I make a claim for property damage to my vehicle?
+11. Will my premium go up if I make a claim?

 The short answer is – it depends.
-Frequency and severity of claims are just two factors among many that determine the rates people pay for auto insurance.
+Frequency and severity of claims are just two factors among many that determine the rates you pay for auto insurance.

 One claim for bumper damage from a deer running in front of your car may not affect your rates.
-But more than one claim in several years might affect a policy holder’s premium.
+However, more than one claim in several years might affect your premium.

 12. What if a claim is only partially my fault?